mgutz/dat/README.md

 ).QueryStructs(&posts)
 ```

 Note: `dat` does not clean the SQL string, thus any extra whitespace is
 transmitted to the database.

 In practice, SQL is easier to write with backticks.
 Indeed, the reason for this
-library is because other SQL builders introduce their own domain language.
+library existing is other SQL builders introduce their own domain language.
 I
 like SQL and prefer to deal with it directly.

 Query builders shine when dealing with records (input structs).

 ### Fetch Data Simply